 We encourage ALL interested individuals to first visit our ABOUT US page, and on our website to familiarize yourself with BAFOL's mission.
 Because, we are a 100% charitable ran and operated 501 (c)3 nonprofit organization.
 Thank you so much and we look forward to hearing from you.
 If interested, please fill out the Contact Us Form, and Miss Tiffany Proctor will follow back up with you.

 SOCIAL MEDIA VOLUNTEER

-Currently we have a volunteer who manages the Social Media.
-In a role as another BAFOL Social Media Volunteer, you may be required to: · Join either a BAFOL volunteer's Facebook group, or suggesting and helping create some other means of communicating with a group. · Collect links relating to Autism issues – that have a disability focus – to post and share with the BAFOL volunteer group. · Schedule links on the BAFOL Facebook page and moderating the Facebook page, including answering messages or assisting with getting them to the Administrator to be answered in a timely manner. · Write short articles (300-500 word pieces) at least once a month on disability issues that should be or are also Autism related issues.
-Previous topics have included the lack of representation in Autism research studies, travel, healthy eating, green living, ARTs, media representation, the wage gap, and crimes/violence against disabled children.
-Other Application Requirements
+Currently, we have several Facebook volunteers who contribute towards posting up information.
+But, we need more volunteers to be Bloggers.
+We also need a Social Media Manager.
+A student intern that loves Social Media.
+In a role as another BAFOL Social Media Volunteer, you may be required to: Join either a BAFOL volunteer's Facebook group, or suggesting and helping create some other means of communicating with a group. · Collect links relating to Autism issues – that have a disability focus – to post and share with the BAFOL volunteer group. · Schedule links on the BAFOL's Facebook page and moderating the Facebook page, including answering messages or assisting with getting them to the Administrator to be answered in a timely manner. · Write short articles (300-500 word pieces) at least once a month on disability issues that should be or are also Autism related issues.
+Previous topics have included:

 1. Attend BYC Monthly Mtg.